Supernova-Studio/exporter-ios/README.md

 You can generate all production ready-code either manually using Supernova's [VS Code extension](https://marketplace.visualstudio.com/items?itemName=SupernovaIO.pulsar-vsc-extension), or automate your code delivery pipeline using Supernova [Design Continuous Delivery](https://supernova.io/automated-code-delivery).

-For color, gradient and measure tokens, the exporter will generate structs that expose all tokens through `ColorToken.tokenName`, `GradientToken.tokenName` or `AppMeasures.tokenName`.
+For color, gradient and measure tokens, the exporter will generate structs that expose all tokens through `ColorToken.tokenName`, `GradientToken.tokenName` or `MeasureToken.tokenName`.

 ```
 import SwiftUI